Former Bengals CB Riley dies

 Former Cincinnati Bengals cornerback Ken Riley died Sunday morning in Bartow, Fla.
 He was 72.
 The Tallahassee (Fla.)
-Democrat reported the news on Riley, however, the newspaper did not reveal a cause of death.
+Democrat reported his death but did not reveal a cause.

 "We mourn the passing of one of the greatest Bengals ever, Ken Riley. ...
 Our thoughts are with his loved ones at this time," the team wrote.
 Riley, who played quarterback at Florida A&M prior to joining the Bengals, became the coach of the Rattlers from 1986-93 at his alma mater.
 He later served as the school's athletic director from 1994-2002.